 New Zealand has a vibrant and flourishing technology sector.
 Nobody would use those words to describe New Zealand technology journalism.

 Like a retirement village, there are still pockets of life, but things are winding down.
+There’s less coverage of local technology stories.

 You can count the number of full-time technology journalists writing for New Zealand audiences on your fingers.
 Experienced local journalists are as likely to turn up on overseas publications as on local titles.